In Excel, we have three specific functions to convert text from one case to another.

 If you have a sentence where you have a question mark instead of a dot then you can use the question mark in the formula and rest of the formula will be same.

-I hope this formula tip will help you get better at Excel.
+I hope this formula tip will help you in your work.